PAOK FC: 2017–18 eventful season

-2018–19 unbeaten Champions and first domestic Double
+2018–19 unbeaten Champions and first Domestic Double

 2018–19 season was the best in club's history.
 During the 2018–19 Super League Greece, the major derbies, after decades in Greek football history, were refereed by foreign referees.

 On 21 April, PAOK beat Levadiakos 5–0 and clinched the league title, hosting a memorable celebration.
 On 5 May, PAOK earned their 26th win in 30 games to complete an undefeated season (26–4–0 record).
 This is arguably the best performance in Greek football history, the previous held by Panathinaikos, who won the 1963–64 Alpha Ethniki title undefeated, but with a 24–6–0 record.
 PAOK were also the only unbeaten European football club in the national championships held across Europe during the 2018–2019 season.

 On 11 May, PAOK won the Greek Cup for third consecutive year, defeating AEK 1–0.
 This was the third consecutive Greek Cup final against the same opponent and it was held for second consecutive year at the Olympic Stadium of Athens (AEK home ground at the time).
 The Video assistant referee (VAR) was used for the first time in Greek football and in a Greek Cup final.
 The winning goal came in the 45th minute with an overhead kick of Chuba Akpom.
 Dimitris Pelkas provided the assist.
 With this Greek Cup victory, PAOK FC achieved a domestic Double for first time in their history.

 Vieirinha was named MVP of the Season.

-2020–21 Greek Cup Winners and 2021–22 UEFA Europa Conference League quarter-finalists
+2020–21 Greek Cup winners and UEFA Europa Conference League quarter-finalists

-On 22 May 2021, under Uruguayan manager and fan favorite Pablo García, PAOK won their eighth Greek Cup title, beating Olympiacos 2–1 in the final held at the Athens Olympic Stadium with Michael Krmenčík scoring the winner in the 90th minute.
-In 2021–22 season, PAOK reached the quarter-finals of the inaugural UEFA Europa Conference League, losing 1–3 on aggregate to Marseille.
+On 22 May 2021, under Uruguayan manager and fan favorite Pablo García, PAOK won their eighth Greek Cup title, beating Olympiacos 2–1 in the final held at the Athens Olympic Stadium with Michael Krmenčík scoring the winner in the 90th minute.And PAOK conquered the Greek Cup for 8th time in the history of the club.
+In the 2021–22 season, PAOK reached the quarter-finals of the inaugural UEFA Conference League, losing 1–3 on aggregate to Marseille.
 On 21 May 2022, PAOK lost 1–0 to Panathinaikos in the Greek Cup final which was held at the Olympic Stadium of Athens.